1. Blog

 dog at the vet

-The most important thing you can do to treat a dog that has been exposed to mold is to get him to a veterinarian.
+The most important thing you can do to treat a dog exposed to mold is to get him to a veterinarian.
 They may run a series of tests depending on the type and nature of the exposure.

 They will likely check your dog’s vital signs like his heart rate, body temperature, and blood pressure.
 If the exposure was witnessed and via ingestion, they may do something like check his stomach contents and give him activated charcoal to absorb the majority of the toxic substance.